 - Maintain updated client records with plans, notes, appropriate forms, or related information.

-- Advise clients or community groups on issues related to improving general health, such as diet or exercise.
+- Advise clients or community groups on issues related to diagnostic screenings, such as breast cancer screening, pap smears, glaucoma tests, or diabetes screenings.

-Community Health Workers with little to no experience tend to make between $22570 and $28340 while the more experienced ones make over $47990 per year.
+Community Health Workers with little to no experience tend to make between $26070 and $32280 while the more experienced ones can earn over $51650 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Community Health Worker is to move to a higher paying state like DC.
-Right now, the highest paying states for Community Health Workers are DC, GU, VA, OR and SC.
+One of the easiest ways to increase your salary as a Community Health Worker is to move to a higher paying state like DC.
+Right now, the highest paying states for Community Health Workers are DC, NJ, MD, CA and NH.

-3 other factors that can increase your salary as A Community Health Worker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Community Health Worker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Community Health Workers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other Community Health Workers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons